 Denmark/South Africa – Youth Fusion Program Officer

 I started volunteering at Youth Fusion through my internship at PNND in September 2020.
 The internship was part of my master’s degree in development and international relations with a specialisation in global gender studies and before I started, I was a complete newbie to the nuclear disarmament field.
 However, through my internship and volunteering at Youth Fusion, I realised just how relevant and intersectional this work is to many other global issues.
-I was determined to cultivate a path within the gender, peace, and security field from the beginning of my studies, but I didn’ connect the dots between gender and nuclear disarmament until I began my internship last year.
+I was determined to cultivate a path within the gender, peace, and security field from the beginning of my studies, but I didn’t connect the dots between gender and nuclear disarmament until I began my internship last year.
 Since then, gender and nuclear disarmament issues have been at the forefront of my mind, and I haven’t looked back.

 The last year volunteering at Youth Fusion has been full of excitement, hard work, progress, and a lot of fun!
 Besides having a group of highly dynamic and impressive colleagues, the work is meaningful and has given me a strong sense of purpose.
 I feel very lucky to be able to use this platform to work on gender, peace and security issues, engage with experts in the field, expand my network, run events in collaboration with various partners, and put nuclear disarmament on the agenda- all the while learning something new everyday.
 I am proud of our work and look forward to another productive year!